-To use the ARC utility to create and manage arrays, start the ARC utility (see Running the ARC Utility on page 76), select your controller (if you have more than one), then press Enter.
-Select Logical Device Configuration from the ARC main menu, then press Enter.
+To use the ARC utility to create and manage arrays, start the ARC utility (see Running the ARC Utility on page 86), select your controller (if you have more than one), then press Enter.
+Select Logical Device Configuration (or Array Configuration Utility on Adaptec Series 6 controllers) from the ARC main menu, then press Enter.